sCrypt-Inc/scryptTS-docs/docs/getting-started/what-is-scriptcontext.md

 ### Access inputs and outputs

 The inputs and outpus of the spending transaction are not directly included in `ScriptContext`, but their hashes/digests.
-To access them, we can build them first and then ensure they hash to the expected digest, which ensure they are actually from the spending transaction.
+To access them, we can build them first and validate they hash to the expected digest, which ensures they are actually from the spending transaction.
 The following example ensure both Alice and Bob get 1000 satoshis from the contract.

 ```ts